Fall 2022

 Author Charles Yu: ‘Interior Chinatown’ is about roles and how we play them

-By Anne Brice, Berkeley News| AUGUST 24, 2022
+By Anne Brice, Berkeley News | AUGUST 24, 2022

 Charles Yu, discusses his 2020 book, Interior Chinatown, which goes inside the mind of a young Asian American man trying to make it in Hollywood.
 Incoming UC Berkeley students read the book over the summer as part of On The Same Page, a program from the College of Letters and Science, so that they’d have something in common to talk about throughout the year — socially, in classes and at events designed to explore the book’s themes.

-Resources
+Resources and News

 UC Berkeley Library Research Guide on Interior Chinatown

-Find information sources related to Chinatowns, Chinese Americans in Hollywood, Chinese migration to the U.S., Chinese Americans and social justice, Chinese American voices, and more.
+Information sources related to Chinatowns, Chinese Americans in Hollywood, Chinese migration to the U.S., Chinese Americans and social justice, Chinese American voices, and more.

 Goodreads Community: On the Same Page